spraakbanken/swell-project/Anonymization_guidelines.md

       - Running number: < 1, 2… > [enumerate each unique name type entity with a number starting with 1] -->
   * Pseudonymization: (suggested source:  http://www.geonames.org , see more information at the bottom of this document)
       - Random substitution given a list of named entities of various attributes for each attribute, except for Sweden
-      - < zip_code >: Replace letters with ABC and each number with 0 (ABC 0000), keep the delimiter
+      - < zip_code >: ABCDEF alt Replace letters with ABC and each number with 0 (ABC 0000), keep the delimiter

 ### 3. Institution: < school > , < work > , < other_institution >
   * The institution tags are used to pseudonymize institutions mentioned in the texts which may be used to identify the writer, such as the school, work or sport's team of the writer (or a person related to the writer).